-Dukes, electors and kings: between 1508 and 1918, Bavaria’s rulers governed the fates of their subjects from the Residenz (Residence).
+Dukes, electors and kings: between 1508 and 1918, Bavaria’s rulers governed the fates of their subjects from the Residenz (city palace).

 Today, the Residenz is the largest palace in any German city centre.
 In terms of style, the palace’s growth over the centuries has led to it becoming a mix of Renaissance, Baroque, Rococo and Neoclassicism.

 Looking out from Max-Joseph-Platz (square) to the Residenz palace, you might think you were in Florence: after ascending to power in 1825, King Ludwig I transferred his passion for Italy and the Renaissance into the design for his royal palace.
 For the palace’s main facade, his favourite architect Leo von Klenze used elements from the Palazzo Pitti and Palazzo Rucellai in Florence.

 Highlights of a tour around the Residenz include the Grottenhof (Grotto Courtyard) with its central dripstone fountain as well as its shell wall and the Renaissance Antiquarium Hall which originally served the exhibtion of antique sculptures.
 Under Duke Wilhem V the Antiquarium, the oldest part of the residence, was converted into a ballroom where he and later his son, Maximilian I, dined on a gallery for their show dinners while the court could watch them.
 The special grotesque paintings and the ceiling paintings from Peter Candid's workshop are particularly impressive.